herd health & well-being

 P.L.
 Ruegg et al., Department of Dairy Science, University of Wisconsin-Madison

-Presents new information about treatments used for ill animals on small dairy herds and contrasts treatments usage among conventional herds that utilize confinement and intensive grazing practices with similar herds that are certified organic producers.
+Treatments used for ill animals on small dairy herds and contrasts treatments usage among conventional herds that utilize confinement and intensive grazing practices with similar herds that are certified organic producers.

 Use of Veterinarian on Organic Dairy Farms